Sayrix/Ticket-Bot/README.md

 I'm implementing a django admin panel to the project to have more control over the database and facilitate queries.
 I'm not changing anything that could break or affect how the bot works.
 (All I'm doing in the database is using existing tables, or creating new tables, I'm not changing existing tables.)
+If there is no big change in the functioning of the bot, or in its database, I believe it will not break

 # Fork Features
 * Request from discord API to get all usernames and display names